arpitbbhayani/arpitbbhayani.github.io/_posts/articles/2015-12-03-alpha-centauri.markdown

  - alpha-centauri
 ---

-You see the same sun rise and set every day.
-One day you get so bored of it that you decide that it's all over and I am gonna go to some other star and see it rise and set.
-Can you do that?
+Which is the nearest star to us after sun - **Alpha Centauri**.
+Can you go to it in your lifetime? ...
+Lets find out.

 Yes you can do that but not in this lifetime.
 The nearest neighbor to our over own Sun is **Alpha Centauri**.
 This star is at a distance of 4.37 light-years from sun which is nearly 41.343 x 10<sup>15</sup> m.